MINI JOB

 Thursday, September 2, 2010

-potential.
+“Captain Romero is an outstanding young officer who displays unlimited potential.
 He has functioned in an outstanding manner as both a squadron

 pilot and as an aircraft commander upgradee.
 Captain Romero is a highly Opinion of Endorsing Officer.
 “I highly remommend that he be promoted well ahead of his contemporaries.”